timblack/roommate-ledger/README.md

 # roommate-ledger
-This is a web-version of a roommate-ledger spreadsheet found on Google Docs.
-It uses PHP, MySQL, and HTML+JQuery to keep track of shared expenses between housemates.
+roommate-ledger is a web-based ledger which allows roommates to add, view, and keep track of shared expenses.
+It uses PHP, MySQL, and HTML+JQuery.

-To get started:
+#To get started:

 1) Setup your Apache, PHP, MySQL instances (use an XAMPP/LAMPP stack for easy setup).